Noise-Aware Entanglement Generation Protocols for Superconducting Qubits with Impedance-Matched FBAR Transducers: BVD-Informed Entanglement Heralding Protocols

 Let us begin with Type-I entanglement heralding.
 Because this is a single-photon protocol, it will succeed only when one photon is emitted, in total, from both network nodes (see Fig.~\ref{fig:Fig2}).
 For each trial of the experiment, there is a small chance that both superconducting network nodes will produce an entangled telecom photon, and that one of these photons will be lost in the network before reaching the photodetector.
-Instances such as these, where two photons are emitted but only one is detected, and the two events are completely uncorrelated, produce false positive events and contribute to the infidelity.
-In conceiving false positive detection events this way, we are assuming that two-photon detection events can be sorted from one-photon detection events and discarded through post-selection.
+Instances such as these, where two photons are emitted but only one is detected, and the two events are completely uncorrelated, produce false positive events and contribute to the infidelity (i.e., the decrease in fidelity).
+In classifying false positive detection events this way, we are assuming that two-photon detection events can be sorted from one-photon detection events and discarded through post-selection.

-While this source of infidelity is limiting, in practice, the primary downside of Type-I entanglement is the requirement of absolute relative phase stability between the photon sources and the beamsplitter \cite{Luo2009}.
+While this source of infidelity is limiting, in practice, the primary downside of Type-I entanglement heralding is the requirement of absolute relative phase stability between the photon sources and the beamsplitter \cite{Luo2009}.
 Slight changes in optical fiber path length due to temperature fluctuations, for example, can change the relative phase of the entangled state.
 This approach could still be suitable for entanglement generation between cryostats in the same building, e.g. local area networks, but will quickly become untenable for longer networks with larger inherent phase instabilities.
 In the discussion below, the fidelity, or readout fidelity, of the protocol refers to the conditional fidelity of Bell state generation \cite{Zeuthen2020}, that is, the overlap of the created quantum state with the desired quantum state, given that the relevant photodetector click condition is fulfilled.

 Wang \emph{et al.} developed a framework to extract the fidelity and entanglement generation rate of a heralding protocol that depends on the properties of an optomechanical transducer\cite{Wang2022}, but did not incorporate contributions from added noise.
 Zeuthen \emph{et al.} developed expressions for entanglement fidelity in the presence of noise \cite{Zeuthen2020} and found that the fidelity depends much more sensitively on the number of added noise quanta than on conversion efficiency.
 Here, we combine the methods of \cite{Wang2022, Zeuthen2020} while establishing a connection to the extended BVD model for an impedance-matched transducer.